-IV.
+III.
 Income from Assignment of Sponsorship Agreement

-During FY 2022-23 the Sponsorship agreement with Bundl Technologies Pvt.
-Ltd. ('Swiggy') dated February 23, 2022, has been assigned to Herbalife International India Private Limited ('Herbalife') for IPL Season 2023 vide Assignment Agreement dated March 13, 2023.
-As per the terms of the said Assignment Agreement, Swiggy has paid Rs.
+During the previous financial year (i.e FY 2022-23) the Sponsorship agreement with Bundl Technologies Pvt.
+Ltd. ('Swiggy') dated February 23, 2022, was assigned to Herbalife International India Private Limited ('Herbalife') for IPL Season 2023 vide Assignment Agreement dated March 13, 2023.
+As per the terms of the said Assignment Agreement, Swiggy paid Rs.
 3.78 crores towards assignment fees.
-Further, Swiggy has paid a compensation of Rs.
+Further, Swiggy paid a compensation of Rs.
 16 Crores towards loss on account of assignment of sponsorship.
-The Board has recognised the compensation as income during FY 2022-23 and corresponding amount of Rs.
+The Board had recognised the compensation as income during FY 2022-23 and corresponding amount of Rs.
 7.52 Crores accrued towards Franchisees (calculated as per the Franchisee Agreements) and State Associations (calculated as a % of Franchisee Consideration) as expense for the said financial year.
-The said compensation will be payable to the Franchisees and State Associations on conclusion of the IPL Season 2023.
+The said compensation payable to Franchisees and State Associations has been revised to Rs.
+7.62 Crores during the FY 23-24.
+The said compensation is payable to the Franchisees and State Associations as on 31st March, 2024.

 Similarly, during FY 2021-22 the Sponsorship agreement with VIVO Mobile India Private Limited (VIVO) dated 27th June 2017 read with addendum dated 21st September 2022, had been assigned to Tata Sons India Private Limited for IPL Season 2022 and IPL Season 2023 vide Assignment Agreement dated 8th February 2022.
 As per the terms of the said Assignment Agreement, VIVO had paid Rs.
 59.76 Crores towards assignment fees.
 Further, VIVO had paid compensation of Rs.
 394.00 Crores towards loss on account of assignment of sponsorship.
 The Board had recognised the compensation as income for FY 2021-22 and corresponding amount of Rs.
 185.18 Crores accrued towards Franchisees (calculated as per the Franchisee Agreements) and State Associations (calculated as a % of Franchisee Consideration) as expense for the said financial year.
-The said compensation is payable to the Franchisees and State Associations on conclusion of the respective IPL Seasons i.e. IPL Season 2022 and IPL Season 2023.
+The said compensation payable to Franchisees and State Associations has been revised to Rs.
+187.69 Crores during the FY 23-24.
+The said compensation is payable to the Franchisees and State Associations as on31st March, 2024.